anki-code/xonsh-cheatsheet/README.md

 # Path('/tmp/hello/world/from/dir/hello')
 ```

-Simple way to read and write the file content using Path string:
+A simple way to read and write the file content using Path string:

 ```python
 text_len = p'/tmp/hello'.write_text('Hello world')